 Dehydration can occur in virtually every physical activity scenario.
 It doesn't have to be hot.
 You don't have to have visible perspiration.
 You can become dehydrated in the water, at a pool or lake, or skiing on a winter day.

 Dehydration results when athletes fail to adequately replace fluid lost through sweating.
-Since dehydration that exceeds 2 percent body weight loss harms exercise performance, athletes are advised to begin exercise well hydrated, minimize dehydration during exercise and replace fluid losses after exercise.
+Since dehydration that exceeds 2% body weight loss harms exercise performance, athletes are advised to begin exercise well hydrated, minimize dehydration during exercise and replace fluid losses after exercise.

 Be alert for conditions that increase your fluid loss through sweat.